Undergraduate Level Courses

 This is a multidisciplinary research colloquium on the Indian Ocean with an experiential learning component, designed to allow students to develop independent research projects.

 In this interdisciplinary course, students will pursue a semester-long project in the medical humanities.
-The course provides a brief introduction to the medical humanities and its subfields, from medical history to the philosophy of medicine to medicine in literature to medical anthropology, before diving into the process of designing, researching and preparing a major medical humanities project.
+The course provides a brief introduction to the medical humanities and its subfields, from medical history to the philosophy of medicine to medicine in literature to medical anthropology, before diving into the process of designing, researching, and preparing a major medical humanities project.

 This course introduces students to the subject matter and methods of the economic approach to studying the past.
 Students will learn how quantitative data and economic logic can help historians frame and answer certain historical questions.
 Readings and examples from economic historians will represent various schools of thought and will address salient questions in world history.
 This is a seminar course, which means that instruction is mainly discussion-based.
 The course will also include historical workshops – class periods in which students have the opportunity to engage with historical material hands-on, to discover and debate the meaning of the traces of the past.
 No prior course in economics is required.

 The independence of African countries from colonial rule remains one of the pivotal events in the making of the modern world.
-Before and after the imperial flags were lowered in countries such as Ghana and Tanzania, many people of African descent questioned the extent to which decolonization equated liberation.
+Before and after the imperial flags were lowered in countries such as Ghana and Tanzania, many people of African descent questioned the extent to which decolonization equated to liberation.
 This course invites students to examine how different segments of African society across age, class, gender, and ethnic backgrounds struggled for economic, gendered, social, and political freedom from the Second World War until the present.
 How did these actors define, experience, and imagine decolonization?
 What impact did their ideas have on their societies and the African diaspora?
 How can we apply their theories and practices of decolonization?
 The answers to these questions and more will help to shape students’ understanding of this pivotal period in world history.

 This course examines beliefs about and the lived realities of women in Europe between 800-1600.
-The course traces the power and authority of women rulers, warriors, religious leaders and authors alongside the role of women within family networks and among the dispossessed, servants, and the sexually exploited.
-It examines theological opinions, legal codes and practices and literary representations, among other sources, in order to address questions regarding the status of women, their power, authority and opportunities or lack thereof.
+The course traces the power and authority of women rulers, warriors, religious leaders, and authors alongside the role of women within family networks and among the dispossessed, servants, and the sexually exploited.
+It examines theological opinions, legal codes and practices, and literary representations, among other sources, in order to address questions regarding the status of women, their power, authority, and opportunities or lack thereof.
 Along the way, the course will examine case studies of particular women and selected texts written by women.

 This course will look at the origins, practice, and nature of Fascism as it developed in Europe between the world wars.
 To that end, readings by Fascist theorists such as Mussolini and Hitler, as well as by historians who analyze and describe the phenomenon will be used.
 Films from and about the era will also be part of the material for the course.
 In addition to discussing historical Fascism, the course will also take a look at what, if anything, connects the meaning of Fascism as it existed in the past and how that term is used today.

 The course will analyze the traditions of insurrection in the Andean countries, from the Túpac Amaru/Túpac Katari rebellions of the late eighteenth century to the modern-day indigenous movements in Ecuador and Bolivia.
-Other major movements, such as the role of indigenous peoples in the construction of the Peruvian nation, the 1952 Bolivian Revolution, and the Peruvian Shining Path guerrilla movements will be studied in comparative perspective.
+Other major movements, such as the role of indigenous peoples in the construction of the Peruvian nation, the 1952 Bolivian Revolution, and the Peruvian Shining Path guerrilla movements will be studied in a comparative perspective.
 Each student will prepare a research paper on an Andean indigenous movement and present it to the class.

 This course explores Russian history through the life and work of Fedor Dostoevsky.
-In his lifetime, the great Russian writer witnessed political reform and revolutionary agitation, terrorism and political assassination, occultism and scientific positivism, mass migration and urban growth, and all of these events informed Dostoevsky’s novels, short stories, journalism, and his life more broadly.
+In his lifetime, the great Russian writer witnessed political reform and revolutionary agitation, terrorism and political assassination, occultism and scientific positivism, mass migration, and urban growth, and all of these events informed Dostoevsky’s novels, short stories, journalism, and his life more broadly.
 In this course, we shall read Dostoevsky and his contemporaries selectively and examine recent historical scholarship on 19th-century Russia.
 We shall focus specifically on intelligentsia debates, revolutionary circles, mass incarceration, political exile, mental illness, urban environments, and the sex trade.
 In short, this course explores the history of Dostoevsky’s Russia.

 Embark on a profound journey through Ukraine’s tumultuous history, exploring the haunting theme of genocide from the era of Hitler to the present day under Putin’s regime.
 This course offers a meticulous examination of historical events and political dynamics, providing students with a deep understanding of the tragic occurrences that have shaped Ukraine’s destiny.
 By engaging with primary sources and expert analyses, participants will critically evaluate the far-reaching impact of genocidal actions against Jews and Poles on the nation’s culture, identity, and relationships with its neighbors.
 Additionally, the course will shed light on Putin’s view of history and global order, highlighting their relevance in Russia’s war against Ukraine and offering insights into how historical narratives can be manipulated for political purposes.

 This course offers a useful history to the category of the “undocumented immigrant,” or — more negatively — “illegal alien ” It offers a chance to do original research on the fascinating time period in immigration history from 1880 to 1929.
 It was during these years that the legal restrictions that ended mass immigration to the United States until the 1950s were put into place.
-Using both primary and secondary sources, the course will trace the rise of immigration and restrictions placed on it, changing notions of citizenship, and the differentiation by race—or scientific racism—among immigrants of Asian, Mexican, and eastern and southern European background.
+Using both primary and secondary sources, the course will trace the rise of immigration and restrictions placed on it, changing notions of citizenship, and the differentiation by race—or scientific racism—among immigrants of Asian, Mexican, and eastern and southern European backgrounds.
 Topics explored will include the relationship between race and citizenship status; the history of the idea of the “illegal alien”; and the gendered aspects of the immigration experience.
 Each student will have the opportunity to do original research using both published and archival primary sources.
 The first half of the course will focus on common readings to establish themes and background; the second half will be built around developing individual research interests.

-Hist 4998-4999 form a two-semester study of History as an intellectual discipline and culminate in the production of a history thesis, an original work of scholarship grounded in primary source research.
+Hist 4998-4999 form a two-semester study of History as an intellectual discipline and culminates in the production of a history thesis, an original work of scholarship grounded in primary source research.
 Enrollment is by invitation of the Department.
-Fall: Readings and discussions of theory, method, and research process, resulting in a research prospectus and the drafting of one substantive, primary-source based chapter.
+Fall: Readings and discussions of theory, method, and research process, resulting in a research prospectus and the drafting of one substantive, primary-source-based chapter.
 Spring: Drafting, peer editing, and revising the thesis with the assistance of the seminar and a faculty mentor.
 Students commit to the full two semesters.
 The Department expects the Honors Seminar to be each student’s main academic priority.
-Enrollment only by permission of Director of Undergraduate Studies.
+Enrollment only by permission of the Director of Undergraduate Studies.

 HIST 1099 – Caliphs & Emperors – Osama Abi-Mershed